Support your fundamental human right to Self-Defense!

 Jeff Chan's Home Page

 Some of the most popular pages on this site are in our Automotive section.
-Folks seem to enjoy our coverage of car shows, concours, races, etc. (Cars above are Saturn Sky, Bugatti Veyron, McLaren F1, Pininfarina Mythos and Rossa, Ferrari Daytona Spyder.)
+Folks seem to enjoy our coverage of car shows, concours, races, etc. (Cars above are Pininfarina Mythos show car, Bugatti Veyron prototype, production McLaren F1.)

 Recent Projects